 Why High Performers Need Different Brain Injury Recovery Protocols

-Standard brain injury recovery considers success when the patient returns to work and resumes daily life.
+Standard brain injury recovery considers success when the individual returns to work and resumes daily life.
 High performers consider this a starting point, not a finish line.

 Elite performers need brain injury recovery protocols that address:

-Standard protocols don’t address these because they’re designed for average recovery, not optimal performance.
+Standard protocols don’t address these because conventional rehabilitation is designed for average recovery, not optimal performance.

 For deeper exploration of high-performer needs during recovery, investigate our analysis of anxiety relief for high performers and our framework on psychological resilience and strength for life.